-Delegates, here is the April MERC Newsletter, please circulate the Newsletter to your fellow Councilors and senior staff, so they can appreciate and understand the excellent work the Association and you are doing on behalf of your Council and community, with regard to mining and energy related matters.
+Delegates, here is the January MERC Newsletter (there was no December Newsletter in view of the Local Government elections), please circulate the Newsletter to your fellow Councillors and senior staff this week, so they can appreciate and understand the excellent work the Association and you are doing on behalf of your Council and community, with regard to mining and energy related matters.

 COVID-19 Virus Impact on MERC